wcchin/wcchin.github.io/.poole_generator/input/Publications.md

 ### Manuscript in preparation/Ongoing study
-- Spatial super-spreader and susceptible in human movement network. (finalizing manuscript).
+- Spatial super-spreader and susceptible in human movement network. (under review).
 - The effects of point clustering properties on spatial scaling patterns. (manuscript in preparation).
 - Urban verticallity (running analyses).
 - A two-levels agent based model of social segregation. (rethinking model).